shravan-padakanti/scala-1/Objects-Everywhere.md

 package idealized.scala

 abstract class Boolean extends AnyVal {
-    // arg t is the expression for the 'if then' part and
-    // arg e is the expression for the 'else' part.
-    // so basically instead of if (condition) x else y, with this
-    // class we will use condition.ifThenElse(x, y)
-    // We will define the other operators using this
-    // method.
     def ifThenElse[T](t: => T, e: => T): T

     def && (x: => Boolean): Boolean = ifThenElse(x, false)